sunmeet10/10506082.github.ioA2-Interactive-Data-Visualization-on-Cars-Python/README.md

 ### relating to the size of the vehicle, and fuel efficiency.
 ### NAME:  2004 New Car and Truck Data
 ### TYPE:  Sample
-### SIZE:  428 observations, 24 variables
+### SIZE:  428 observations, 27 variables

 Contribution: Each team member has contributes and fulfild the following tasks.

 # POONAM DHOOT (10399137) ----------------------------------------------------------------------------------------------------

-1.Environment set setup (installation of packages / libraries)

-2.Data Preprocessing (Data cleaning ,shaping ,Working with pandas, altair,folium and SQL)

-3.Interactive Dashboard with all interactive data visualization.
+1.Environment Set Setup (Installation Of Packages / Libraries)

+2.Data Preprocessing (Data Cleaning , Shaping , Working With Pandas, Altair)

+3.Interactive Dashboard With All Interactive Data Visualization

 # SUNMEET THAPAR (10506082)--------------------------------------------------------------------------------------------------------

-1.DATA FINDING, DATA UNDERSTANDING

-2.Insights of the data for Data Visualization.

-3.
+1.Data Preprocessing (Data Cleaning , Shaping)

+2.Interactive Dashboard With All Interactive Data Visualization.

 # RAMYA Hunasghatta M (10388022)----------------------------------------------------------------------------------------------------

+1. Determining Initial Questions For Analysis
+2. Report

 # KRITI DHYANI (10505759)---------------------------------------------------------------------------------------------------------

+1. Determining Initial Questions For Analysis
+2. Getting Insights about the data and which attributes are related to each other

 # OUTPUT:
 ## The image is stored in visualization.png which is a interactive dashboard containing different insights about the dataset mentioned above..